h2non/thread.js/README.md

 })
 ```

-If you use full URLs, be aware about cross-origin policy.
+If you use full URLs to load the `eval` script, be aware about cross-origin policy.
 You must define the CORS headers properly in the server

 ## Web Workers resources